Go Blue, Even In The Dark

 Do hurricanes typically cause widespread outages of natural gas service?

 No, typically natural gas customers do not lose service at all.
-Gas lines are buried deeper than most utilities so outages are rare and typically caused by uprooted trees puncturing the line.
+All natural gas lines are buried, so outages are rare and typically caused by uprooted trees puncturing the line.
 Since there are so few outages, Pensacola Energy is very quick to respond.

 Most natural gas appliances work even when the power is out, providing comfort of your family during and after the storm, when you need it most.